-I was recently handed a memory stick full of images for a client’s website and I couldn’t wait to see what I had to work with.
-Turned out to be nothing more than 200 not so picture-perfect product photos, mostly with flash.
-I was dismayed.
+I was recently handed a memory stick of images for a client’s website and I couldn’t wait to see what I had to work with: more than 200 not so picture-perfect product photos, mostly with flash.

-Believe it or not (in my opinion), 75% of what makes a website so slick is fantastic photography.
-It’s one thing to use a professional camera (not necessary) but you also need to know how to use that camera.
-I’m not saying you need to know all the ins and outs of your camera and how to set the f-stop for a perfect bokeh effect.
-Basically, if you simply angle your camera properly, focus on your subject, and move your finger away from the lense, you’ll do just fine – even with a smartphone.
+What makes a website stand out is fantastic photography, mostly.
+It’s one thing to use a professional camera (not necessary) but you also need to know how to use that camera: angle your camera properly, focus on your subject and move your finger away from the lens – even with a smartphone.

-It took me a few days in Photoshop but I managed to salvage most of my client’s photos by cropping out garbage cans and zeroing in on the subject.
-Thankfully the images were like 10 ft by 10 ft so there was lots of room to stretch out the ugly stuff.
-I also adjusted the contrast and tone in most images which helped to create some definition around the intended subject of the photo.
+It took me a few days in Photoshop but I managed to crop out the garbage cans and photographer’s reflection in many of them.
+The images were 10 ft by 10 ft so lots of room to stretch out the ugly stuff.
+I also adjusted the contrast and tone in most images which helps to build definition and illuminate your subject – if worse comes to worse.

 Shoot better photos for your brand